dmelgarm/TsunamiTrace/README.md

 where `n = 1/c` is the slowness and `R` is Earth's radius.
 The third term in the direction equation is a spherical correction for meridian convergence.
 Each ray is integrated until it reaches the grid boundary, water shallower than 10 m, or a dry cell.

 The colatitude step `dcolat_rad` is **signed**: when `lat_arr` is ascending (the usual convention), colatitude decreases as the array index increases, so `dcolat_rad` is negative.
-The sign governs grid-cell index snapping and the direction of the slowness gradient — reversing it mirrors the effective latitude axis and sends rays in the wrong direction.
+The sign governs grid-cell index snapping and the direction of the slowness gradient; reversing it mirrors the effective latitude axis and sends rays in the wrong direction.

 ## Attribution